Direction Preferring Confidence Intervals: CIs for the selected parameters

+We compare several properties of the CI for the selected parameters; 1.
+The length of the confidence intervals.
+2. The mFCR as defined in \cref{eq:mfcr}.
+3. The minimal effect size estimate.
+We compare the MP, \pp and standard CIs in their conditional setting, and with their equivalent BY05-adjustment (i.e., constructing the marginal CI with confidence level of $1 - \frac{|S(\boldsymbol{Y}|}{m}\alpha$).
 To further investigate other properties of the CIs, we conduct a simulation study by sampling $ Y_i \sim N(\theta_i, 1) $, for $i = 1,\ldots, 20 $.
 We vary the proportion of $ \theta_i \neq 0 $, from 0.05, 0.1, 0.2, and 0.5.
 All non-zero $ \theta_i $ have the same value, $\theta$, which varies from -3 to 3 in increments of 0.5.
 Additionally, $ Y $ is sampled from a multivariate normal distribution with the specified variance and a correlation matrix $ \Sigma_{i,j} = 0.7 $.
 Finally, the selection criterion is $ |Y_i| > 1.96, \; i = 1,\ldots,m $.
 Each configuration is repeated 1000 times.
-Additional simulations and scenarios are given in section \ref{sect:fcr_cond_simulations}.

 While it was shown that the power to determine the sign of the parameter is higher for the BY05-adjusted CIs, the length and minimal effect size are higher for the conditional CIs in the simulation (Fig. \ref{fig:comparing_fcr_and_conditional_simulation}).
 As the proportion of non-null parameters increase and more are selected, the BY05-adjusted CIs length decreases.
 Only when a large proportion of parameters are selected the BY05-adjusted CIs are competitive in those characteristics with the conditional CIs.